akhila7471/akhila7471/README.md

 ### 🚀 About Me
 - 🎓 Recent Master of Computer Applications (MCA) Graduate.

-- 💻 Passionate about backend development, robust application logic, and database management.
+- 💻 Passionate about Programming.

-- 🌱 Currently focusing on building a robust, projects using advanced Java concepts for secure data management.
+- 🌱 Currently focusing on building projects.

-- 🎯 Aiming to secure an entry-level software role where I can contribute to building scalable applications and deliver robust technical solutions.
+- 🎯 Aiming to get secure an entry-level software role.

 ### 🛠️ Technical Skills